 Seafood Import Monitoring Program Facts and Reports

-The Seafood Import Monitoring Program establishes permitting, data reporting, and recordkeeping requirements for importing into the United States thirteen fish and fish products identified as vulnerable to illegal, unreported, and unregulated fishing and/or seafood fraud.
+The Seafood Import Monitoring Program establishes permitting, data reporting, and recordkeeping requirements for importing into the United States fish and fish products identified as vulnerable to illegal, unreported, and unregulated fishing and/or seafood fraud.

-Compliance for eleven of the species groups covered began on January 1, 2018.
+Compliance for most of the species groups began on January 1, 2018.
 Shrimp and abalone compliance became effective on December 31, 2018.
 Species groups included are Abalone, Atlantic cod, Blue crab (Atlantic), Dolphinfish (Mahi Mahi), Grouper, King crab (red), Pacific cod, Red snapper, Sea cucumber, Sharks, Shrimp, Swordfish, and Tuna (Albacore, Bigeye, Skipjack, Yellowfin, Bluefin)

 The data collected allows these priority species of seafood to be traced from the point of entry into U.S. commerce back to the point of harvest or production to verify whether it was lawfully harvested or produced.
 The collection of catch and landing documentation for these priority seafood species is accomplished through the International Trade Data System, the U.S. government’s single data portal for all import and export reporting.
 The Seafood Import Monitoring Program is not a labeling program, nor is it consumer-facing.
 In keeping with the Magnuson-Stevens Act authority and the strict information security of the International Trade Data System, the information collected under this program is confidential.

 - Name and flag state of harvesting vessel(s)

 - Evidence of authorization to fish, farm, or both (permit, farm registration, or license number)